 4. Remove any other cables or USB devices that are connected to the Thunderbolt.

-5. Wait at least thirty seconds before reconnecting your Mac and Display to a power source and reconnecting the two via the MagSafe cable.
+5. Wait for at least thirty seconds before reconnecting your Mac and Display to a power source and reconnecting the two via the MagSafe cable.

 6. Power on as usual to check if the Thunderbolt Display comes on.